-Sunny Jain serves as Musical Director to the theatrical show, The Jungle.
+Sunny Jain is the Musical Director for the London-based theatrical show, The Jungle.
 After its 2019 sold out premieres at St. Ann’s Warehouse in Brooklyn, NY and the Curran Theater in San Francisco, it will return to Brooklyn in 2020.
-The London based, Obie Award winning show, memorializes a bulldozed camp in Calais, France, where thousands of refugees who had escaped drought, war, and strife-torn countries, waited for their good chance passage to Britain.
+The OBIE Award winning show memorializes a bulldozed camp in Calais, France, where thousands of refugees who had escaped drought, war, and strife-torn countries, waited for their good chance passage to Britain.
 Hailed by critics as “thrilling…ravishing…devastating” (New York Times) and “a significant event in which theatre shakes hands with the world” (The Sunday Times).

 Jain musical directed the massive St. Ann’s Warehouse 2019 Gala, in which he brought together artists from around the globe to celebrate the sounds of migrating peoples and cultures.
 Backed by his band, Red Baraat, Jain weaved together a 90-minute program that included Emel Mathlouthi (Tunisian singer best known for her anthemic song for the Arab spring), Falu (Grammy-nominated Indian vocalist), and Sounds of Refuge.